QuickBooks Blog

 Impact of Fixed Costs on Financial Statements

 Fixed costs can decrease on a per unit basis if your business produces large quantities of goods.
-Thus, fixed costs can contribute towards economies of scale to a greater extent.
-Further, fixed costs can be either direct or indirect.
-Direct fixed costs could include costs like direct labor or rent.
-Whereas, indirect fixed costs may include depreciation
+These costs can contribute towards economies of scale to a greater extent and can be direct or indirect.

-Further, fixed costs in your income statement also reflect on your balance sheet and cash flow statement.
-The fixed costs on your balance sheet may either reflect your short-term or long-term liabilities.
-Whereas fixed charges paid in cash get reflected in your company’s cash flow statement.
+Fixed costs in your income statement are also reflected on your balance sheet and cash flow statement.
+The fixed costs on your balance sheet may either reflect your short-term or long-term liabilities, whereas the fixed charges paid in cash will get reflected in your company’s cash flow statement.

-Besides considering fixed costs, your business will keep a track of its costs structures through cost statements.
-These statements help you in understanding the fixed and variable costs of your business.
-And how these costs impact different aspects of your business.
+Besides considering fixed costs, your business will need to keep track of its costs structures through cost statements.
+These statements help you in understanding your business' fixed and variable costs and how these costs impact different aspects of your business.

 Variable Costs

-Variable costs refer to the cost that changes with the change in the level of the output.
-This means variable costs increase or decrease with the change in the level of production.
+Variable costs refer to the cost that changes with the change in the level of the output, meaning they can increase or decrease as the level of production changes.

-Variable costs increase with the increase in the level of output.
-Whereas, these costs decrease with the decrease in the level of the output.
+Variable costs increase with an increase in the level of output, and decrease if the level of the output decreases.

 Examples of variable costs include:

-Now, the per-unit variable cost of production remains constant for a given level of output.
-But the per-unit variable costs increase as the volume of output increases.
+The per-unit variable cost of production remains consistent for a given level of output, but the per-unit variable costs will increase as the volume of output increases.

-Likewise, the per-unit variable costs decrease with the decrease in the level of output.
-Thus, you can calculate the total variable cost of your business operations.
-This is one by multiplying the quantity of output with variable cost-per-unit of output.
+Likewise, the per-unit variable costs will decrease with if the level of output decreases.
+This means you can calculate the total variable cost of your business operations by multiplying the quantity of output with variable cost-per-unit of output.

 Try QuickBooks Accounting Software for Small Businesses Free for 30 Days